-3. The Bible teaches that justification is through faith.
+- 3. The Bible teaches that justification is through faith.
 Justification means that the believer is declared righteous before a holy God, even though he is sinful, on the basis of Christ and what He has done.
 He comes to God in Christ's righteousness which is given to him as a gift.
 That may seem confusing at first.
 Let me state it again.
 To be received by God, you must have righteousness.
 You don't have that in yourself because you are sinful.
 Yet Christ gives you His righteous which is received by faith.
 Clothed in His righteousness, you are accepted by God.
 So, you are declared righteous with the righteousness of someone other than yourself.
 Does this make sense?
-Please take a few moments to discuss this until you understand it clearly.

-4. I also quoted a passage about Abraham.
+Please take a few moments to discuss this until you understand it clearly. - 4.
+I also quoted a passage about Abraham.
 Let me give you the fuller quotation now.
 It is found in Romans 4:1-5.

-What then shall we say was gained by Abraham, our forefather according to the flesh?
+What then shall we say that Abraham our father has found according to the flesh?
 For if Abraham was justified by works, he has something to boast about, but not before God.
 For what does the Scripture say?
-"Abraham believed God, and it was counted to him as righteousness."
-Now to the one who works, his wages are not counted as a gift but as his due.
-And to the one who does not work but trusts him who justifies the ungodly, his faith is counted as righteousness...
+"Abraham believed God, and it was accounted to him for righteousness."
+Now to him who works, the wages are not counted as grace but as debt.
+But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness. . .